-- (a) Market risk - (i) Special commission rate risk
+(ii) Special commission rate risk

 Special commission rate risk arises from the possibility that changes in market special commission rates will affect future profitability or the fair value of the financial instruments.
+As the Fund is not carrying any special commission bearing investments, the Fund is not subject to significant special commission rate risk.